Thursday 1st November 2018 – Thursday 29th November 2018

 Listen to one of Suvaco's Talks at Gaia House on 15.06.2015: Evening Talk from Touching the Earth Retreat (Duration 47:09)

 ROB BURBEA has been practising and studying the Dharma since 1985.
-He has been teaching since 2004.
+He has been teaching since 2004 and is a Guiding Teacher of Freely Given Retreats.
 He is a co-founder of SanghaSeva, an organisation dedicated to exploring the Dharma through service work internationally, and also a co-initiator of DANCE (Dharma Action Network for Climate Engagement).
 He is the author of Seeing That Frees: Meditations on Emptiness and Dependent Arising.

 Listen to one of Rob Burbea's Talks at Gaia House on 31.12.2011: This Matter of Emptiness (Duration 50:33)